 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Although ACH, wire transfers and other EFTs all enable electronic payments, they vary somewhat by speed, cost and limitations.
+Although ACH and wire transfers both enable electronic payments, they vary somewhat by speed, cost and limitations.
 These differences make each type of transfer more appropriate for different purposes.

 - ACH transfers